ResearchComputingServices/nunaliit-devops/README.md

-On a fresh Ubuntu install, you can use th install-atlascine.sh shell script to setup Atlascine using these instructions:
+On a fresh Ubuntu install, you can use the install-atlascine.sh shell script to setup Atlascine using these instructions:

 ```bash